Prasanna1Mula/VHDL-codes-/README.md

 **Description**: A half subtractor is a basic digital circuit used in arithmetic operations.
 It has two inputs (A, B) and two outputs (Diff, Borrow).
 The difference (`Diff`) is the result of the subtraction, and the borrow (`Borrow`) indicates whether a borrow is needed for the subtraction.

 ---
+## 14. Full Subtractor
+This program implements a full subtractor, which subtracts two single-bit binary numbers along with a borrow input and produces a difference and borrow output.

+**Description**: A full subtractor extends the functionality of a half subtractor by including a borrow input (`Bin`), making it suitable for multi-bit subtraction.
+It has three inputs (A, B, Bin) and two outputs (Diff, Bout).
+The difference (`Diff`) is the result of the subtraction, and the borrow-out (`Bout`) indicates whether a borrow is needed for the next higher bit.

 ## How to Use
 1. Compile and simulates the code using a VHDL simulator like ModelSim or Xilinx Vivado.